-The prevention of snail and slug infestations is one of the most important tasks when growing vegetable gardens.
+The prevention with snail and slug traps against infestations is one of the most important tasks when growing vegetable gardens.

 HOW TO ELIMINATE SNAILS AND SLUGS FROM OUR GARDENS WITHOUT POLLUTING THE SOIL

 The gastropods are among the parasites that most threaten our harvest by infesting and devouring plants: they pierce their leaves on all sides and practically raze seedlings to the ground.